aelfakih/Manage-Chia-Farm/README.md

 and windows will from time to time switch the letter it assigns drives, which may affect farmers that use subdirectory structures (another hint DO NOT use subdirectories yo do not need them).

-So create a directory structure in your home directory specifically designed to mount drives, and it would mirror the drive labels.
+So create a directory structure in the root directory (I use "/mnt") specifically designed to mount drives, and it would mirror the drive labels.

 ![Labeling an Mounting Drives](https://github.com/aelfakih/Manage-Chia-Farm/blob/master/captures/labeling_and_mounting.png?raw=true)